cnsoft/cocos2d-kamcord-ios/README.md

     +(void) stopRecording;

 `beginVideo` is first called to indicate the beginning of a new video. *<b>It does not begin the actual video recording</b>*.
 After that, `startRecording` and `stopRecording` start and stop the video recording.
 If you call `startRecording` without calling `beginVideo` first, nothing will happen.
 When the entire gameplay is over, for example after the user finishes a level, call `endVideo`.

+**Before we move on, please be aware that video replay will NOT work in the simulator!
+The video will be recorded and it will be the right length, but it will be all black.
+You must test on a device to see the video replay actually work.**

 ### Presenting User Options